adhocore/php-json-comment/README.md

 ### Example

-An example JSON that this library can parse:s
+An example JSON that this library can parse:

 ```json
 {